 Haviah Mighty didn’t need to change her birth name when she decided to dedicate her career to music.
-In fact, Mighty couldn’t be more accurate a word to describe the artist, named one of XXL’s 15 Toronto Rappers You Should Know in 2019.
+Mighty could not better describe Haviah’s craft of provocative challenges and uncompromising truths.

 The 30 Canadian Artists You Need to Know in 2020 - "It’s a socially-conscious record about embracing self-love in the midst of power structures, and Mighty spits bars with a fiery swagger throughout.
 Its booming instrumentals need no introduction—they’re just as menacing and uncompromising as her vocals"